 - Recreational fishers that receive an allocation of tags will be able to use their tags on a charter boat.

 - There will be no limit on the number of tags a Charter Boat Fishery licence holder can have in their possession.

 The State Government held workshops with the commercial, recreational and charter sectors in November and December 2018.
 This led to the development of additional management arrangements for the Snapper fishery which were introduced on 15 December 2018.

 Following this, it was determined that further management measures would be necessary for all fishing sectors before the 2019-20 summer.
-Further workshops and consultation with Commercial and Charter Boat stakeholders, and the Ministers Recreational Fishing Advisory Council, were held throughout 2019.
+Further workshops and consultation with Commercial and Charter Boat stakeholders, and the Ministers Recreational Fishing Advisory Council (MRFAC), were held throughout 2019.
 Feedback received through these processes were considered during the design of possible management scenarios.